emelocoton189/uxd-research-repo/case-studies/01-nsf.md

 <br>
 <br>
 **The full story:** <br>
 I still remember the tension in the client’s voice.
 They were under a congressionally mandated deadline, tasked with collecting sensitive financial disclosures from U.S. research institutions with data that could be FOIA’d and had implications for national security.
-And yet, what they’d requested from our team was a basic support ticket—for a _web form._
+And yet, what they’d requested from our team was a basic support ticket — for a _web form._

-Something didn’t sit right with me.
+That didn’t sit right with me.

 We were asking institutions to report every contribution received from foreign entities of concern, including names, addresses, amounts, donation dates, and even intermediaries or suspected government agents.
 I kept picturing a compliance officer at a large university trying to log 400+ entries manually with no ability to track amendments.
 There was no way a simple form could support such a complex task.
-This wasn’t a bug fix—it was a system design problem.
+This wasn’t a bug fix.
+It was a system design problem.

 I brought it to my UX Lead, and we decided to approach the PM together.
 It wasn’t easy.
 We didn’t want to embarrass the client or suggest they’d misjudged the scope.
 But we did want to show them a better way.
-I sketched low-fidelity wireframes to convey the experience I imagined — streamlined, scalable, and clear.
+I sketched low-fidelity wireframes to convey the experience I imagined: streamlined, scalable, and clear.
 We emphasized reduced clicks, better visual hierarchy, and a user flow that could handle complexity without overwhelming the user.

 They agreed.